Ljubljana Stock Exchange

-Ljubljana Stock Exchange or LJSE (Ljubljanska borza /sh/) is a stock exchange located in Ljubljana, Slovenia.
-It is Slovenia's only stock exchange.
+Ljubljana Stock Exchange or LJSE (Ljubljanska borza, /sh/) is a stock exchange located in Ljubljana, Slovenia.
+It is Slovenia's only stock exchange and a wholly-owned subsidiary of Zagreb Stock Exchange.
 The exchange trades shares of Slovenian companies, as well as bonds and commercial papers.
-The only stockholder of the Ljubljana Stock Exchange is Zagreb Stock Exchange.

 The core business of the Ljubljana stock exchange is to ensure a secure, efficient and successful operation of the regulated segment of the Slovene capital market, in accordance with the law and other regulations.

 LJSE performs the following business activities: